-Mobile Application Management (MAM) or mobile app management, refers to managing the entire lifecycle of every app that is used in an enterprise.
-It includes installing, deleting and updating, and the app on both corporate and personally owned devices used in the organization, along with managing the app licenses, permissions and configuration.
+Mobile Application Management (MAM) or mobile app management, refers to the management of the complete lifecycle of every app used in an enterprise.
+It includes installing, deleting and updating the apps on both corporate and personally owned devices used in the organization, along with managing the app licenses, permissions and configuration.
 It also includes defining app policies that includes restrictions pertaining to the apps and data stored on the apps.

-ManageEngine Mobile Device Manager Plus' mobile application management completely eases this process right from installing apps, managing them and deleting them.
-Here’s a comprehensive list of features supported by MDM to ease mobile app management for IT admins:
+ManageEngine Mobile Device Manager Plus' mobile application management completely eases app installation, management and deletion.
+Here's a comprehensive list of features supported by MDM to ease mobile app management for IT admins:

-Creating your own app catalog to contain only those apps approved by the organization.
+Creating your own app catalog to contain only those apps approved by the organization is facilitated by an application for MAM.
 These apps can either be Store apps, available for public download on the Internet or enterprise apps, the in-house apps developed specifically to cater to the organization’s needs.
 Only these apps are permitted to be installed on the devices, thus minimizing installation of unapproved apps.

 With each department needing their own set of apps and not all employees might require all the apps available for the department.
 In such a scenario, setting up the self-service portal with all the apps and allowing the employees to choose and install the apps that they require.